 Last weekend we went house hunting.
 Dog went to the dog boarder – a local family who specializes in only boarding big dogs.
-She gets lots of play time, walks, and personal attention – it’s a great set up!
+She gets lots of playtimes, walks, and personal attention – it’s a great set up!
 Normally she has fun, but this time something went wrong.

 She’s always been an anxious dog.
 She hates thunderstorms so much that she hides when it rains.
 She freaks out when fireworks go off, treating them much the same as thunder.
 She’s scared of other dogs attacking her, but she acts ferocious if they dare put a foot on our sidewalk where she can see them.
-A leaf blowing across the pavement is cause for a freak out, and a box in the neighbor’s yard is a lurking enemy.
+A leaf blowing across the pavement is cause for a freakout, and a box in the neighbor’s yard is a lurking enemy.
 It then comes as no surprise to find that some people may use CBD for pets, in the hopes of managing their symptoms a lot better.

 This week, she came back from the boarder feeling yucky.
 When I took her to the vet, they sort of shrugged and told me stress and anxiety is probably the cause of what’s going on.
 They kept her overnight – and she refused to eat or poop for them – so they sent her back home with a dose of meds to help her feel better.
 Apparently her stomach is irritated a little, so she has to eat bland and squishy foods for a while.
 Not that she’ll mind – she hates kibble with a passion usually reserved for my kids’ relationship with green vegetables.

 Have you ever tried to squirt a syringe of fluids down a reluctant dog’s throat?
 Meds went everywhere but in the dog!